IJSComplexMatter/dtmm/doc/tutorial.rst

 Transfer Matrix Method (1D)
 ---------------------------

-For simulations in 1D you have several options.
+For simulations in 1D you have several options using :mod:`.tmm`.
 You can use the standard 4x4 transfer matrix approach, which allows you to study reflections from the surface, and there are several options for transmission calculations.
 In addition to 4x4, you can take the scattering matrix formulation (the 2x2) approach without reflections or with a single fresnel reflection.
 The 4x4 approach also allows you to perform single-reflection calculation (disabling interference effect) in case you have thicker samples. the details on the he 4x4 transfer matrix approach can be found tin the literature, e.g. *Birefringent Thin Films and Polarizing Elements* by McCall, Hodgkinson and Wu.

 Run the source code and read the comments of the examples below to learn how to use the tools for 1D analysis using 4x4 approach.

 Single layer reflection
 +++++++++++++++++++++++